Concrete Weight Calculator

 When should I use the Concrete Weight Calculator?

-Use it when your task matches one of these common needs: Estimate concrete weight for hauling or disposal planning.
-Convert cubic yards into pounds and tons.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate concrete weight for hauling, disposal, or trailer planning.
+Convert cubic yards into pounds and US tons.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Weight Calculator doing with my inputs?

-In plain language: The calculator converts cubic yards to cubic feet, applies the waste allowance, multiplies by density in pounds per cubic foot, and converts pounds to US tons.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies cubic yards by 27 to get cubic feet, applies waste, multiplies adjusted cubic feet by density in pounds per cubic foot, and divides pounds by 2,000 to get US tons.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Weight Calculator inputs mean?

-Cubic yards: the concrete volume to weigh.
+Cubic yards: the concrete volume you already measured or calculated from a slab, footing, column, or pour.
 Density: pounds per cubic foot.
-Normal-weight concrete is often estimated near 145 to 150 lb/ft3.
-Waste percent: optional extra volume if you want the weight after adding a cushion.
-US tons: pounds divided by 2,000.
+Normal-weight concrete is often estimated around 145 to 150 lb/ft3, while lightweight concrete can be much lower.
+Waste percent: extra volume before weighing, useful when you want the weight after adding an ordering cushion.
+US tons: the total pounds divided by 2,000, useful for hauling and disposal estimates.

 How should I read the Concrete Weight Calculator answer?